Our approach

 Matching.

-We hand-pick the tutor from our vetted panel by subject, exam board, goal, and availability.
+We hand-pick the tutor from our vetted panel by subject, exam board, and goal.
+Because we match on expertise rather than availability, the right tutor is sometimes fully committed; when that happens we say so, and find the right alternative rather than the quickest one.
 The student and family meet the tutor before any payment is taken.

 Plan and prepare.